-Set up Let’s Encrypt certificate renewals with Certbot punching-through a NAT router/firewall to reach the internet.
+How to set up Let’s Encrypt certificate renewals with Certbot automatically punching-through a NAT router/firewall to reach the internet.

 MikroTik RouterOS doesn’t allow mapping ports 80 or 443 over UPnP.
 Quite a few games need this port.
 Here is how to enable UPnP even on reserved ports.

-The final part and conclusions in my review-series for the Vilfo VPN router.
-Is it worth the premium price tag?
+The final part and conclusions in my four-part review series of the Vilfo VPN router.
+Is it worth its premium price tag?

 I found several privacy and security issues with the Vilfo VPN router during my week-long review.

-The Vilfo VPN router has support for Wi-Fi but is too under-powered to serve as a Wi-Fi router.
+The Vilfo VPN/security router has support for Wi-Fi, but it’s too under-powered to serve as your household’s Wi-Fi router.